Skip to content

 What to Do During a Dental Emergency

 Knowing what to do when you or your child experience a dental emergency is good.
-Some of the dental emergencies you can encounter and how to handle them are discussed below.
+Below are some of the dental emergencies you can encounter and how to handle them.

 Broken and Chipped Teeth

-While seeking emergency care, your dentist in Humble will advise you to be conscious of biting down on crunchy and hard foods.
+While seeking emergency care, your dentist near Humble tx will advise you to be conscious of biting down on crunchy and hard foods.

 Knocked out tooth